 5 Important Things to Remember

 1. Always draw within the template.
-Anything outside of the template line will be automatically cropped.
+Anything outside of the black template line will be automatically cropped.

 2. Make sure that any text is clear of the template border.
-Sometimes we receive a really nice design, but the text runs on to the template line.
+Sometimes we receive a really nice design, but the text runs close or on to the template line.

 3. No Glitter!
 Although the template will look really impressive and shiny, when we scan this the glittery area can print out quite dull.

-4. Write the name clearly on the template.
-Sometimes we receive artwork and it is quite hard to distinguish the child’s name, so we have to make a best guess, this can result in confusion when the sample card arrives back at the school, though we can still change names before the final print!
+4. Write the names clearly on the templates.
+Sometimes we receive artwork and it is quite hard to distinguish the child’s name, so we have to make a best guess, which can result in confusion when the sample card arrives back at the school, though you can still change names before the final print!

 5. Have loads of FUN!
 It is always a good idea to plan a time to go into school so the cards can be fully completed to the best level.
 The better the sample school Christmas cards look the more likely the parents are to buy a pack of 12, making your fundraising profits even higher.

 OK!
 I’m sold, what do I need to do next?